Oysters are one of the most popular seafood options, and they are one of the most nutritious foods we can eat.

 What Are Oysters?

-Oysters are one of the most popular seafood options, and they are a type of shellfish belonging to the Mollusca phylum.
+Oysters are a type of shellfish belonging to the Mollusca phylum.

-As such, oysters are known as ‘mollusks’ like other members including clams and mussels.
+As such, oysters are known as ‘mollusks’ like other members of the family, including clams and mussels.

 Oysters have a hard, greyish outer shell and they live in salty and brackish waters around the world, particularly around Atlantic and Pacific coastal regions.